Best American Express Credit Cards

 The Business Platinum Card is a great fit for someone who travels a lot for work.
 However, if you don’t travel then you might find the card quite costly since you’ll be paying a high annual fee.
 There are other cards that could provide similar benefits for lower annual fees.

-3. The Blue Business Plus Credit Card from American Express
+3. The Blue Business Plus Credit Card

 The Blue Business Plus Credit Card could be the right card for you if you’re looking for a great card with good rewards and no annual fee.
 It provides 2 membership rewards points on every dollar you spend.